Sen. Luján suffers stroke, expected to make ‘full recovery’

 “Senator Luján was found to have suffered a stroke in the cerebellum, affecting his balance,” the statement released Tuesday said.
 “As part of his treatment plan, he subsequently underwent decompressive surgery to ease swelling.”

+A decompressive craniectomy temporarily removes a piece of the skull to allow a swelling brain room to expand.

-Luján is still in the hospital and expected to make a full recovery, his office said.
+His office added that Luján is still in the hospital but is expected to make a full recovery.

 “At this time, he and his family would appreciate their privacy, and ask for your continued prayers and well wishes,” Sanchez said.

-Note: An earlier version of this story incorrectly stated how many terms Luján served in the House.
-It was six, not five.